CNEOS 2014-01-08: Discovery and putative confirmation

+Further related studies were reported on 1 September 2023.

 Search for fragments

-Amir Siraj, one of the astronomers who reported the finding of the purported interstellar meteorite, noted "We are currently investigating whether a mission to the bottom of the Pacific Ocean off the coast of Manus Island, in the hopes of finding fragments of the 2014 meteor, could be fruitful or even possible."
-Later, in a preprint (as well as in interviews) they described the expedition plan by The Galileo Project to retrieve small fragments of the meteor, which according to Loeb, "appears to be rare both in composition and in speed" and is not ruled out to be "extraterrestrial equipment", using a magnetic sled on the seafloor of the impact region deployed using a long line winch.
-Siraj noted that "The alternative way to study an interstellar object at close range is by launching a space mission to a future object passing through the Earth's neighborhood" which is thought to be much more expensive than the project's planned budget of $1.6 million.
+Amir Siraj, one of the authors who reported the finding of the purported interstellar meteorite, noted, "We are currently investigating whether a mission to the bottom of the Pacific Ocean off the coast of Manus Island in the hopes of finding fragments of the 2014 meteor could be fruitful or even possible."
+Later, in a preprint (as well as in interviews), the authors described a planned expedition by The Galileo Project to retrieve small fragments of the meteor by deploying a magnetic sled on the seafloor of the impact region using a long-line winch, as the object—according to Loeb—"appears to be rare both in composition and in speed", and a possible identity with "extraterrestrial equipment" cannot be ruled out.
+Siraj noted that "[t]he alternative way to study an interstellar object at close range is by launching a space mission to a future object passing through the Earth's neighborhood"—a feat thought to be much more expensive than the project's planned budget of $1.6 million.
 In the study, the astronomers write:

 Interestingly, CNEOS 2014-01-08, with a ram pressure of 194 MPa at peak brightness, has the highest material strength of all 273 bolides.
 The second highest tensile strength is smaller by more than a factor of 2, namely 81 MPa for the 2017-12-15 13:14:37 bolide.
 The third highest tensile strength, 75 MPa, belongs to the 2017-03-09 04:16:37 bolide, which we identified as a possible interstellar meteor candidate (Siraj & Loeb 2019c).
 Of course, this result does not imply that the first interstellar meteor was artificially made by a technological civilization and not natural in origin (Loeb 2021).
-Iron meteorites make about a twentieth of all space rocks arriving on Earth.In a September 2022 blog post Loeb announced The Galileo Project expedition to search for fragments has been fully funded.
+Iron meteorites make about a twentieth of all space rocks arriving on Earth.

+In a September 2022 blog post, Loeb announced that the Galileo Project expedition to search for fragments had been fully funded.

-In November 2022, a paper was published, claiming the anomalous properties (including its high strength and strongly hyperbolic trajectory) of CNEOS-2014-01-08 are better described as measurement error rather than genuine parameters.
-If true, successful retrival of any meteoroid fragments is highly unlikely.
+In November 2022, a paper was published claiming that the purportedly anomalous properties (such as high tensile strength and strongly hyperbolic trajectory) possessed by CNEOS-2014-01-08 are better described as measurement error, rather than as genuine parameters.
+If this is correct, successful retrieval of any meteoroid fragments is highly unlikely.

+In July 2023, Amir Siraj and Avi Loeb reported finding metallic fragments that they believed to be from CNEOS 2014-01-08, the isotopic ratios of which indicated an age greater than that of the Solar System.
+Other astronomers have doubted that the meteor was interstellar, and criticized Siraj's and Loeb's method for determining where the meteor might have landed on Earth—claiming, e.g., that the seismic data used by the two astrophysicists had resulted not from an impact, but merely from nearby truck traffic.